DarkVR800/Corrupted-studios/README.md

 # Corrupted-studios
-Scripts I have found from Delta.
+Scripts I have made or edited.

-from wearedevs.net, btw
+Made with <3 by @Corrupted_VR